Connect with HETS

 HETS Online Journal

-Pamela (Krauser) Vargas is Director of Research and Grant Development at Southeast Missouri State University.
+Pamela (Krauser) Vargas served as Director of Research and Grant Development at Southeast Missouri State University.
 She had over 20 years of experience in research administration which includes her years as Director at the Research Center at Kutztown University.
 She also promotes undergraduate research and works with community leaders to find opportunities for students and faculty to utilize their expertise and contribute to the community.
-In addition to writing her own articles for publication, Ms. Vargas has served as a reviewer and editor for several publications, including The Journal of Research Administration, the Journal of Healthcare, Science and the Humanities, and the HETS Online Journal.

 Contact info: